 Bio

-Gavin King is a Distinguished Engineer at Red Hat.
+Gavin King is a Red Hat Distinguished Engineer working at IBM.
 He's the creator of Hibernate, a popular persistence solution for Java and of the Ceylon programming language.
 He contributed to the Java Community Process as JBoss and then Red Hat representative for the EJB and JPA specifications and as spec lead and author of the CDI specification.
 He's currently a major contributor to the design of Jakarta Data and Jakarta Persistence.
 He lives in Barcelona with his wife and three daughters.
 His active interests include theoretical physics and quantum technologies.

 Tags